 Here’s more information on karats:

-- Karat is a measurement of the ratio of gold to other metals or alloys.
+- A karat is a measurement of the ratio of gold to other metals or alloys.

 - Karats are measured on a scale from 0 to 24.

-- The higher the karat number, the more gold there is and the less other metal content.
+- A higher karat number means the piece contains more gold and less other metal content.

 - Other metals and alloys could include copper, nickel, silver, or palladium.

 24-karat gold is the purest gold you can buy.
-Gold is malleable in its pure state.
-Other metals are added to strengthen it and in some cases to enhance color.
+Gold is malleable in its pure state, so other metals are added to strengthen it and in some cases to enhance color.

 How to Use Karats to Measure Gold Purity

-Here is how to use the number of karats to figure out how pure your piece of gold is.
-If you purchase a ring that is 14K gold.
-Since the number amount of karats you can have is 24K, divide the 14 Karats by the 24.
+Here is how to use the number of karats to figure out how pure your gold is: If you purchase a ring that is 14K gold, since the highest amount of karats you can have is 24K, divide the 14 karats by the 24.
 You will get .583.
 This means that the gold is 58.3% pure in a perfect world.
-In reality jewelry gold purity can very 10 to 20% (usually to the down side).
+In reality, jewelry gold purity can vary 10 to 20% (usually toward the lower end).